 Why study BA (Hons) Criminology with Psychology at BU?

-- Investigate criminal behaviour, examining the views, thoughts, intentions, actions and reactions of criminals and victims
+- Studying criminology and psychology modules, you'll investigate criminal behaviour, examine the views, thoughts, intentions, actions and reactions of criminals and victims

 - Decide your focus by choosing units in your second and final year to create a bespoke degree to reflect your chosen interests or career aspirations

 - Learn from research-active social scientists in fields including society and social formation, social anthropology, criminology, cultural diversity and social welfare

 - Choose from either a 30-week ‘sandwich’ placement or a shorter four-week placement to provide you with important work experience